Artur Herasymov

 He had the diplomatic rank of Ambassador of Ukraine to the OSCE.
-He was deprived of the role by decree of President Zeleneskyy on 11 September 2019.
+He was deprived of the role by decree of President Volodymyr Zelenskyy on 11 September 2019.

 Biography

 Artur Herasymov was born in Reshetylivka on 23 August 1972.

-From 1991 to 1995, he studied and graduated from the Kyiv National Taras Shevchenko University, Faculty of Psychology and Sociology.
+From 1991 to 1995, he studied and graduated from the Taras Shevchenko National University of Kyiv, Faculty of Psychology and Sociology.

 Between 1994 and 1997, he was the deputy director of the "Ukrainian Marketing Group".

 In 1996, he became a member of the governing bodies of the Ukrainian Marketing Association.

-From 1995 to 1997, he was a postgraduate stududent at the Faculty of Sociology and Psychology of the Kyiv National University.
+From 1995 to 1997, he was a postgraduate student at the Faculty of Sociology and Psychology of the Kyiv National University.